ValKmjolnir/Nasal-Interpreter/README.md

 ### Version 6.5 (last update 2021/6/24)

+2021/5/31 update:

-2021/5/31 update: Now gc can collect garbage correctly without re-collecting,which will cause fatal error.
+Now gc can collect garbage correctly without re-collecting, which will cause fatal error.

-Add builtin_alloc to avoid mark-sweep when running a built-in function,which will mark useful items as useless garbage to collect.
+Add builtin_alloc to avoid mark-sweep when running a built-in function, which will mark useful items as useless garbage to collect.

-Better use setsize and assignment to get a big array,append is very slow in this situation.
+Better use setsize and assignment to get a big array, append is very slow in this situation.

+2021/6/3 update:

-2021/6/3 update: Fixed a bug that gc still re-collects garbage,this time i use three mark states to make sure garbage is ready to be collected.
+Fixed a bug that gc still re-collects garbage, this time i use three mark states to make sure garbage is ready to be collected.

-Change callf to callfv and callfh.And callfv fetches arguments from val_stack directly instead of using vm_vec,a not very efficient way.
+Change callf to callfv and callfh.
+And callfv fetches arguments from val_stack directly instead of using vm_vec, a not very efficient way.

-Better use callfv instead of callfh,callfh will fetch a vm_hash from stack and parse it,making this process slow.
+Better use callfv instead of callfh, callfh will fetch a vm_hash from stack and parse it, making this process slow.

 ```javascript
 var f=func(x,y){return x+y;}